Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Additional experimental results

 We demonstrate the advantage of the proposed method that it can be combined with various editing methods.
-For this purpose, we performed editing experiments by combining the proposal with another editing method, SDEdit~\cite{meng2022sdedit}.
+For this purpose, we performed editing experiments by combining the proposal with other editing methods, SDEdit~\cite{meng2022sdedit} and Plug-and-Play~\cite{PlugandPlay}.
 In SDEdit, a certain ratio $t_0$ is used as a hyperparameter to add noise to the sample $\bm{z}_0$, and the latent variable $\bm{z}_t$ at the diffusion step $t = t_0 \cdot T$ is obtained, which is then reconstructed by tracing the inverse diffusion process.
 For image editing, $\bm{z}_0$ is obtained from the original image and an edited prompt is used during the inverse diffusion process calculation.
 We set the noisy sample $\bm{z}_t$ calculated by DDIM inversion for null-text inversion and our negative-prompt inversion since they assume starting the sampling from $\bm{z}_T$ calculated by DDIM inversion.
+In Plug-and-Play, the null-text is used as a prompt for DDIM inversion.
+To combine the proposed method with it, we employed a prompt for the original image instead of the null-text for DDIM inversion.

 Figure~\ref{fig:add_sde} shows images edited by SDEdit.
 As can be observed, SDEdit could not reconstruct the input images, while negative-prompt inversion and the proposed method were able to reconstruct details of the input images and appropriately edit them as specified by the prompts.
+Next, Figure~\ref{fig:add_plg} shows images edited by Plug-and-Play.
+Although the results of the proposed method were not generally better, the first, second, and fourth rows show better reconstruction quality and editing results in combination with the proposed method than the original method.